FIFSAK/BC_FINAL_Voting_App/README.md

 # Decentralized Chat

- DApp made with Vue,js and Solidity
+DApp made with Vue.js and Solidity